Axioms for infinite matroids: Introduction

-Generic examples of these matroids abound: they include the duals of all finitary matroids, a~vast class of structures that can now also be described in matroids terms.
-(These duals are not normally finitary.)
-There are also some `primary' examples that occur naturally.
-Unlike finitary matroids, for instance, our matroids capture the duality of infinite graphs: \footnote{It was this example that led us to Rado's problem: an observable duality that should, but could not, be described in matroid terms.} between their bonds and finite circuits, and between their finite bonds and the topological circuits of their Freudenthal compactification.
-Planar infinite graphs too can be characterized by the (non-finitary) duals of their finite-cycle matroids, just as the finite planar graphs are characterized by their matroid duals via Whitney's theorem.
+There are also some `primal' infinite matroids that occur naturally outside matroid theory.
+For example, infinite matroids can now describe the duality of infinite graphs, which is more subtle than finite graph duality: \COMMENT{} between their bonds and finite circuits, between their finite bonds and their topological circuits (as earlier), and in many new ways located between these two. \COMMENT{} Planar infinite graphs can now be characterized by the duals of their cycle matroids, just as the finite planar graphs are characterized by their matroid duals via Whitney's theorem.
 There are also some algebraic examples, such as from simplicial homology.
-Finally, a valuable source of examples will come from the existing literature on Higgs's `B-matroids', see e.g.~\cite{Bean76, Higgs69duality, Oxley78, LasVergnas71,Wojciechowski05}.
+Further primal examples can be found in the existing literature on Higgs's `B-matroids', see e.g.~\cite{Bean76, Higgs69duality, Oxley78, LasVergnas71,Wojciechowski05}.\looseness=-1